-The members of the Board during the financial year ended 31 December 2011 are set out on page 18.
+The members of the Board during the financial year ended 31 December 2012 are set out on page 20.

-The Company has established a Nominating Committee to, among other things, make recommendations to the Board on all Board appointments.
-The Nominating Committee operates in accordance with its written Terms of Reference that describe the responsibilities of its members.
-The Nominating Committee currently comprises five Directors, the majority of whom (including the Chairman) are Independent, namely:
+The Company has established a NC to, among other things, make recommendations to the Board on all Board appointments.
+The NC operates in accordance with its written Terms of Reference that describe the responsibilities of its members.
+The NC currently comprises five Directors, the majority of whom (including the Chairman) are Independent, namely:

-- William Gregory Mesch (Chairman, until his resignation) (Independent Director) - resigned on 14 July 2011

 - Duncan James Daragon Lewis (Chairman) (Independent Director)

-appointed on 17 October 2011

 - Nicholas George (Independent Director)

 - Kai-Uwe Ricke (Independent Director)

-- · John Tyler Siegel Jr. (Non-Independent Director)
+- John Tyler Siegel Jr. (Non-Independent Director)

 - Brady Reid Rafuse (Executive Director)

-The Chairman of the Nominating Committee is neither a substantial shareholder nor directly associated with a substantial shareholder.
+The Chairman of the NC is neither a substantial shareholder nor directly associated with a substantial shareholder.

-The Nominating Committee leads the process and makes recommendations to the Board for the selection and approval of new Directors as follows:
+The NC leads the process and makes recommendations to the Board for the selection and approval of new Directors as follows:

-- (a) Nominating Committee evaluates the balance of skills, knowledge and experience on the Board and, in the light of such evaluation and in consultation with Management, prepares a description of the role and the essential and desirable competencies for a particular appointment; - (b) where necessary, external help may be used to source for potential candidates.
-Directors and Management may also make suggestions; - (c) Nominating Committee meets with short-listed candidates to assess their suitability and to ensure that the candidate(s) are aware of the expectations and the level of commitment required; and - (d) Nominating Committee makes recommendations to the Board for approval.
+(a) NC evaluates the balance of skills, knowledge and experience on the Board and, in the light of such evaluation and in consultation with Management, prepares a description of the role and the essential and desirable competencies for a particular appointment;

+- (b) where necessary, external help may be used to source for potential candidates.
+Directors and Management may also make suggestions; - (c) NC meets with short-listed candidates to assess their suitability and to ensure that the candidate(s) are aware of the expectations and the level of commitment required; and - (d) NC makes recommendations to the Board for approval.